-Dr Beata Wojciak-Stothard is a non-clinical Senior Lecturer in Vascular Biology.
-Following completion of her PhD in 1992 at the Jagiellonian University, Cracow, Poland, Dr Wojciak-Stothard enjoyed post-doctoral positions at Glasgow University and University College London.
+Following completion of her PhD in 1992 at the Jagiellonian University, Cracow, Poland, Beata Wojciak-Stothard held post-doctoral positions at both Glasgow University and University College London.
 Between 2000 and 2009, she carried out independent research at University College London funded by the British Heart Foundation, holding the positions of British Heart Foundation Intermediate Research Fellow, Senior Research Fellow, and Honorary Lecturer.
-In September 2009, Dr Wojciak-Stothard joined the Department of Experimental Medicine and Toxicology, Imperial College London and is now based in the state-of-the-art laboratories of the ICTEM Building on Imperial College’s Hammersmith Hospital Campus.
+In September 2009, Dr Wojciak-Stothard joined the Department of Experimental Medicine and Toxicology and then the National Heart and Lung Institute at Imperial College London, where she held positions of Lecturer, Senior Lecturer, Reader and Professor in Vascular Biology.

-et al., 2016, Endothelium-derived microparticles from chronically thromboembolic pulmonary hypertensive patients facilitate endothelial angiogenesis, Journal of Biomedical Science, Vol:23, ISSN:1021-7770
+et al., 2016, Endothelium-derived microparticles from chronically thromboembolic pulmonary hypertensive patients facilitate endothelial angiogenesis., Journal of Biomedical Science, Vol:23, ISSN:1423-0127

 et al., 2012, Role of RhoB in the Regulation of Pulmonary Endothelial and Smooth Muscle Cell Responses to Hypoxia, Circulation Research, Vol:110, ISSN:0009-7330, Pages:1423-+